MartinRDJensen/devasc/ACI/README.md

 # Configure the provider with your Cisco APIC credentials.
 provider "aci" {
+  # Information to connect to the ACI APIC
   # APIC Username
   username = var.user.username
   # APIC Password